 Find it: Gas Works Park is located at 2101 N. Northlake Way, Seattle, on the north shore of Lake Union.

 Parking: Free parking is available in the adjacent lot, though note that like many of Seattle’s most popular parks, this lot is a high car prowl area.
 Don’t leave anything in your car or consider taking transit.

 Snacks nearby: Try tiny, friendly Palazzo Coffee, where you won’t find wifi, but you will find soup, paninis and egg wraps (’til 11 a.m.).
 Nearby Essential Baking offers sweet treats, sandwiches and salads.

-More parks to explore: Parks are sprouting up all over the greater Puget Sound area!
+More parks to explore: New playgrounds are sprouting up all over the greater Puget Sound area!
 Put all these on your route.